sstaehli/EPeverTracerMonitoring/README.md

 Logging options
 ---------------
-InfluxDB - used for Grafana visualization (for multiple devices, the watt data is agdregated)
+InfluxDB - used for Grafana visualization (for multiple devices, the watt data is aggregated)

 File - separate file for each controller in dictionary structured format - to process or to integrate the data with other systems